 Abstract

-As an emerging pathogen, 2019 novel corona virus (2019-nCoV) has caused major public health disease outbreaks and brought great threat to social and economic development and human life safety.
-Although many researches, even clinical trials, have been started in the past months, there are still urgent needs for a rapid and high-throughput analysis strategy based on the principle of evidence-based medicine, which can provide the support of literature theory or information data for the relevant research start-up and decision-making.
-Herein, we established a new high-throughput scientific research literature and data mining tool based on a novel natural language model MedE2vec.
-With ACE2, TMPRSS2 and other related genes as the main entrance, the Artificial Intelligence analysis of the following issues were performed using all available literatures: 1. possible clinical manifestations and involved target organs of COVID-19; 2. possible signaling pathways involved in COVID-19; 3. prediction of the effectiveness of current available drugs in clinical practice.
-Our study may provide valuable references for public health prevention, pathological mechanisms, clinical diagnosis and treatment and new drug development of new corona virus-related diseases.
-And we also suggest this MedE2vec-based AI tool using natural language processing and literature data mining is of great significance in the face of the urgent task of research and design requirements for emerging pathogen prevention and control.
+2019 novel corona virus (2019-nCoV) has caused serious public health concerns.
+Although numerous basic research and clinical trials have been initiated in the past months, how the well estimated knowledge generated in previous practice to guide current study, clinical design and decision making is highly required.
+Herein, we developed a new high-throughput scientific research literature and data mining tool based on a novel natural language and artificial intelligence model MedE2vec.
+Utilizing our pipeline, we provided a well prediction on possible 2019-nCov related clinical manifestations and potential virus-targeted host organs.
+In addition, we generated an atlas of involved cell signaling and pathways related to 2019-nCOV invasive and infection.
+We also provided a prediction to the effectiveness of current available drugs in clinical practice.
+Our study provided valuable references for public health prevention, pathological mechanisms, clinical diagnosis and treatment and new drug development of new corona virus-related diseases.
+We suggest the MedE2vec-based AI tool utilizing artificial intelligence, natural language processing and literature data mining is of great significance in the face of the urgent task of research and design requirements for emerging pathogen prevention and control.

 Introduction

 Since December 2019, a special pneumonia first occurring in Wuhan, with a rapidly increasing number of patients, has quickly spread across China1-3.
 A novel corona virus was immediately isolated from patient samples and identified as the 2019 novel corona virus (2019-nCoV) 4.The genomic analysis of 2019-nCoV showed 79.5% similarity to SARS-CoV and 96% similarity to bat-sourced CoV.
 2019-nCoV belongs to the genus β corona virus. β corona virus is an encapsulated single-stranded RNA virus that can infect wildlife, herds, and human beings, resulting in occasional outbreaks and, more commonly, asymptomatic infections.
 The internal structure of the 2019-nCoV, the major protein, is chemically bound in a way similar to that of severe acute respiratory syndrome (SARS) or SARS corona virus 5.
 It was found by protein crystal structure analysis that 2019-nCoV S protein and SARS corona virus S protein had almost the same 3D structure in the Ras-binding domain (RBD domain).
 New studies have also confirmed that novel corona virus (SARS-CoV-2) entered cells via SARS-CoV receptor ACE2 and that serine protease TMPRSS2 could activate the binding of S proteins and ACE2 receptors.
-New researches on the mechanisms of virus invasion are still under way.
+Comprehensive mechanisms of virus invasion and infection response are unclear.